yudhisteer/Real-time-Multi-Object-Tracking-for-Rescue-Operations/README.md

 There are a few ways to detect meaningful changes:
 1. We calculate the difference between the current frame and the previous one.
 Wherever this difference is significantly higher than a set threshold, we consider it a change.
 However, we may experience a lot of noise and register uninterested changes such as background fluctuations.

 2. A more robust method is to compute a background image, i.e., the **average** of the first ```K``` frames of the scene.
 We then compare our pixel value (subsequent frames) with the average background image.
-However, it is only one value that we are storing for a pixel as the model and we comparing all the future values with it and may not handle the waving of leaves or change in lighting.
+However, we are storing only one value for pixel as the model and we comparing all the future values with that value and may not handle the waving of leaves or change in lighting.

 3. A better method than the average of the first ```K``` frames would be to instead calculate the **median** of the first K frames.
 It is more stable than the average, but a value in any given frame can vary substantially from the most popular value.